Circularity and Error Correction

 This Focus Signal Substack has the same purpose.

 Building a fintech SaaS company

 Point Focal’s portfolio analytics are built for PMs, traders, and analysts in U.S. equity markets.
-Our content spans market structure, venues, earnings estimates, news sentiment, and performance.
+Our content spans market behavior, venues, ESG, earnings estimates, news sentiment, and performance.
 We make sense of this data and overlay it on portfolios.